-Thornbury has been described as one of the last mediaeval castles to be built in England.
-In fact, it was built in Tudor times and comprises an outer court built in massive mediaeval style, whereas the inner court is built in the fine and delicate Tudor style.
+Thornbury has been described as one of the last medieval castles to be built in England.
+Erected in Tudor times, it’s inner court is built in the fine and delicate style of this period, whereas the outer court follows a more medieval fashion.
 There are fairly complete remains of the north and west ranges of the outer court and the three remaining wings of the inner court.
 The three wings were altered by Salvin in the 19th Century and are now occupied by a hotel.
 This architectural completeness, together with various historical associations, contributes to the Grade I listing.

-Stride Treglown carried out an initial survey of the condition of the castle to identify immediate maintenance/repair requirements.
-A conservation plan was also prepared to assess the architectural and historical ‘specialness’, in order to inform future plans to sustain the castle for future generations.
+Stride Treglown carried out an initial survey to assess the condition of the castle and identify immediate maintenance/repair requirements.
+A conservation plan was also prepared to assess the architectural and historical significance, in order to inform future plans to sustain the castle for future generations.